The Social Science Department

 If you have any questions about the Social Science Department, please feel free to email Mr. Owen Maguire, the Department Chair.

-For the 2017-2018 academic year, we are excited to announce a significant re-structuring of classes in our Social Science Department.
+In the 2017-2018 academic year, the Social Science Department conducted a signification restructuring of the Course Catalog.
 To learn more about the process behind the changes, please read this article from the Winter 2016-2017 edition of Genesis Magazine:

 As explained in the Genesis article, our Social Science Department has revised its graduation requirements after more than a year of investigation which included multiple surveys and interviews of students, teachers, parents, alumni, university professors, and employers.
-Next year, incoming freshmen will take a semester course called Introduction to Ethnic Studies followed by Modern World History (currently known as World History II) sophomore year, U.S. Histories and Cultures in 11th grade, and a range of one-semester courses for seniors including Constitutional Law, San Francisco Politics, Criminal Justice, Social Movements, and The Black Experience.
-Other senior electives include Social Cognitive Psychology, Behavioral Neuroscience, Economics and European History.
+Incoming freshmen take a semester course called Introduction to Ethnic Studies followed by Modern World History (currently known as World History II) sophomore year, U.S. Histories and Cultures in 11th grade, and a range of one-semester courses for seniors including Constitutional Law, Crime Law and the Constitution, Race, Gender and Power, and San Francisco Case Studies.
+Other senior electives include Social Cognitive Psychology, Behavioral Neuroscience, Economics, and Social Movements and Social Justice.
 This approach based upon the research conducted by teachers in the department maximizes student choice while preparing students for future studies and careers.

 The Social Science Department endeavors to produce a learning environment where young men and women, in the tradition of Saint Ignatius, become aware of their responsibilities to God, themselves, and their fellow human beings and creation.

 The learning environment is designed to teach students to develop a lifelong love of the social sciences and to learn both as individuals and in learning communities.
 Recognition of individuals’ obligations to contribute to the common good – the essence of Catholic teachings on social justice – is enhanced by a firm foundation in the social sciences.